Ahmad Nagar Chattha

-Ahmad Nagar Chattha is a small town in Wazirabad Tehsil, Gujranwala District, Punjab, Pakistan.
+Ahmad Nagar Chattha is a town in Wazirabad District in Punjab, Pakistan.

 History

 Chattha State (1750 - 1797)

-The Chatthas under their leader Nur Muhammad Chattha declared independence from Mughal Empire in 1750 and formed the Chattha State.After Pir Muhammad Chattha's death his son Ghulam Muhammad Chattha inherited the Chattha state and the hatred of Sukerchakias.
+The Chatthas under their leader Nur Muhammad Chattha declared independence from Mughal Empire in 1750 and formed the Chattha State.
+After Pir Muhammad Chattha's death his son Ghulam Muhammad Chattha inherited the Chattha state and the hatred of Sukerchakias.
 The rivalry was passed down to Mahan Singh and Ghulam Muhammad Chattha.

-Under his leadership the Chathas gained several successes over the Sikhs,and it at one time looked as if the progress of the Sikh army had been arrested and their dominion in the Doab annihilated.
+Under his leadership the Chathas gained several successes over the Sikhs, and it at one time looked as if the progress of the Sikh army had been arrested and their dominion in the Doab annihilated.

 Chattha State was annexed when Jan Muhammad Chattha was killed in a siege led by Ranjit Singh when the latter recovered the lost Chattha state with Afghan aid.

 Demography

 Ahmad Nager Chatha has a population of over 40,000 and is located about 45 kilometres northwest of Gujranwala city.
 The population is over 95% Muslim.
 Most people in the town speak Punjabi, though almost all of them can also speak the national language of Pakistan, Urdu.